I'm going to a Southeast Asia trip in a few days...I have a 24 hours layover in Shanghai.

 Does anyone recommend any area/things to do around there?

 I too have a layover in Shanghai for about 12 hours.
 This is really helpful.
 Although I do land in the evening around 5:30 or so, I'm sure any of these districts will be just as interesting at night, as it is during the day.
-Do you have any recommendations for things to do during the evening/ night? :) about 1 month ago
+Do you have any recommendations for things to do during the evening/ night? :) 11 months ago

 I have a 12 hour layover as well on Jan.
 7th- do you need a visa to explore for a few hours if you leave the airport?
 I arrive early in the morning and am trying to decide if I should leave or just hang out in the airport.
-I've read they have nice lounges where you can rent space to nap and such but would rather spend a few hours checking out the city if possible. about 1 month ago
+I've read they have nice lounges where you can rent space to nap and such but would rather spend a few hours checking out the city if possible.
+10 months ago